0f27/wuCLI-tools/CLIasEXCEL.md

-# Using shell as excel.
-CLI vs ms-excel.
-Cookbook
+# Using shell as excel
+# CLI vs ms-excel
+# Cookbook

 ## Why?